The internship program at the IRC in New York provides current or recent graduates, with hands-on experience in refugee resettlement and other areas.

 - When your placement is confirmed, the Volunteer Coordinator will work with you and the appropriate staff person to schedule your first day.
 All newly accepted interns are required to attend an orientation session to learn about office policies, confidentiality, and communication guidelines, and to make all efforts to participate in ongoing training opportunities.
 Once candidates have completed their initial screening, the application process typically takes at least two weeks to complete (including the background check).

-Refugee Resettlement Intern - Under the direction of the resettlement caseworkers, volunteers will provide direct services to newly arrived refugees and other immigrants.
+Refugee Resettlement Intern (remote/in-person)- Under the direction of the resettlement caseworkers, interns will provide direct services to newly arrived refugees and other immigrants.
 Possible activities include accompanying clients to appointments, assisting them to enroll in public benefits, and showing them how to navigate the New York City public transportation system.
 Interns will also be responsible for filing and ensuring documentation requirements.
-Fluency in a language other than English is a plus, but not required (Dari, Burmese, Arabic or Spanish preferred).
-A minimum of 15 hours a week, is required.
+Fluency in a language other than English is a plus, but not required (Dari, Burmese, Arabic, or Spanish preferred).
+A minimum of 15 hours a week is required.

-Employment Intern The Employment Services Intern will support the Economic Empowerment team to prepare newly arrived refugee clients to enter the American workforce.
-The intern will play an important role in getting clients ready for employment; assisting them with resume preparation; helping them navigate through the application, interview and hiring process.
-S/he will assist employment services staff with determining program eligibility for program participants, scheduling appointments for services, and monitoring reception area.
+Employment Intern (remote)- The Employment Services Intern will support the Economic Empowerment team to prepare newly arrived refugee clients to enter the American workforce.
+The intern will play an important role in getting clients ready for employment; assisting them with resume preparation; helping them navigate through the application, interview, and hiring process.
+S/he will assist employment services staff with determining program eligibility for program participants, and scheduling appointments for services.
 Other duties include database and calendar maintenance and assisting with administrative tasks.
-A minimum of 15 hours a week, is required.
+A minimum of 15 hours a week is required.